Introduction

 • The health center should provide samples that are representative of its current Health Center Program project operations.

-• If the HRSA site visit team is unable to assess the program requirement using the health center’s sample, the team may complete additional sampling in coordination with the health center.
+• If the HRSA site visit team is unable to assess a Health Center Program requirement using the health center’s sample, the team may complete additional sampling in coordination with the health center.

 • Form 5A: Services Provided (PDF - 195 KB)” abbreviated as “Form 5A.”